experimental-kitchen/cooking-on-fire-ig/README.md

 Below is a short description of how this can be done.

-* For the build process, Java and Jekyll is needed
+* For the build process, different installations are needed
+   * Install Jekyll as described [here](https://jekyllrb.com/) (see [Jekyll on Windows](http://jekyll-windows.juthilo.com/2-jekyll-gem/) for windows users)
    * Install Java as described [here](https://www.java.com/en/download/help/download_options.html)
-   * Install Jekyll as described [here](https://jekyllrb.com/) (see [Jekyll on Windows](http://jekyll-windows.juthilo.com/2-jekyll-gem/) for windows users)
+   * Install SUSHI (and Node.js) as described [here](https://fshschool.org/docs/sushi/installation/)
 * Clone this GitHub repository to a local folder:
   `git clone https://github.com/experimental-kitchen/cooking-on-fire-ig.git`
 * Get the latest [IG publisher](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation) from https://github.com/HL7/fhir-ig-publisher/releases/latest/download/publisher.jar.